noops-challenge/cambot/README.md

 - [waveform-data.js](https://github.com/bbc/waveform-data.js): from the BBC, a library to give you representations of audio waveforms that you can zoom, browse, and manipulate.

 Need some inspiration?
-Check out this great [list fo Audio Visualization examples and tools](https://github.com/willianjusten/awesome-audio-visualization) from [@williamjusten](https://github.com/willianjusten)
+Check out this great [list of Audio Visualization examples and tools](https://github.com/willianjusten/awesome-audio-visualization) from [@williamjusten](https://github.com/willianjusten).

 ## ❓ Other sensors

-While most laptops only have microphones and cameras, phones and tablets have a wealth of sensors you can access, like the accelerometer, gyroscope, GPS, and even light sensor.
+While most laptops only have microphones and cameras, phones and tablets have a wealth of sensors you can access—like the accelerometer, gyroscope, GPS, and even light sensor.
 Support is spotty across devices—but we'd love to see what you come up with!

 ## ✨ A few ideas